-06107 98868-0 06107 98868-19 E-mail norah@umwelthaus.org Internet www.laermstudie.de CENTRAL RESULTS OF THE CHILD STUDY - SUMMARY What impact does aviation noise have on childhood development and quality of life?
+CENTRAL RESULTS OF THE CHILD STUDY - SUMMARY What impact does aircraft noise have on children's cognitive development and quality of life?
 The NORAH Child Study attempted to find an answer to this question.
-To do this, the scientists on the NORAH team conducted tests, surveys and measurements at 29 schools, in 85 school classes, with 1,243 children, 1,185 parents and teachers in the Rhine-Main Region.
-The study focuses on learning to read, the health and wellbeing at school of the children as well as the noise exposure when learning at home and in school.
-It thus builds directly on earlier studies at other locations and attempts to answer some as yet open questions.
-Aviation noise reduces reading performance In areas with high exposure to aviation noise, primary school children learn to read more slowly than children in quiet areas.
-In the second grade children examined, an increase of the continuous sound level (Glossary) by ten decibels (Glossary) delayed acquisition of reading skills by one month.
+To do this, the scientists on the NORAH team conducted tests, surveys and measurements in 85 classes at 29 schools, with 1,243 children, 1,185 parents and 85 teachers in the Rhine-Main Region.
+The study focuses on learning to read, the children's health and well-being at school and the noise annoyance at home and in school.
+It thus builds directly on earlier studies at other locations and attempts to answer some questions that remain open.
+Aircraft noise reduces reading performance In areas with high exposure to aircraft noise, primaryschool children learn to read more slowly than children in quiet areas.
+In the 2nd grade children examined, an increase of the long-term energy equivalent sound level (glossary) by ten dB (glossary) delayed learning to read by one month.
 The connection is linear: the higher the exposure, the greater the negative effect on development.
-NORAH was unable to verify direct effects of aviation noise on precursor skills for reading acquisition such as phonological awareness or listening comprehension.
+NORAH was unable to verify direct effects of aircraft noise on precursor skills for reading such as phonological awareness or listening comprehension.
 More on this on page 6.
 Quality of life in terms of school and health slightly affected The overall quality of life of the children surveyed in the Rhine-Main Region is high - most of the second-grade children feel very well; they are healthy and enjoy going to school.
 Children in areas with high exposure to noise do not feel quite as well as children in quieter areas.
-In addition to this, parents surveyed in areas with relatively high aviation noise exposure stated more frequently that their child was taking prescribed medication or had been diagnosed with a speech or language disorder.
-The children concerned were no different, however, to the other children in terms of their ability to learn to read.
+In addition to this, parents surveyed in areas with relatively high aircraft noise exposure stated more frequently that their child was taking prescribed medication or had been diagnosed with a speech or language disorder.
+The children concerned were not different, however, to the other children in terms of their reading performance.
 For more on this see page 8.
-Aviation noise disturbs lessons Teachers from areas with relatively high aviation noise exposure reported unanimously that the noise causes considerable disturbances to lessons.
-Classes are interrupted in various ways by aviation, often distracting the children's attention.
-More than one third of the children from these schools are sometimes unable to hear the teacher properly due to aviation noise.
+Aircraft noise disturbs lessons Teachers from areas with relatively high aircraft noise exposure reported unanimously that the noise causes considerable annoyances to lessons.
+Classes are interrupted in various ways by aircraft noise, often distracting the children's attention.
+More than onethird of the children from these schools are sometimes unable to hear the teacher properly due to aircraft noise.
 For more on this see page 12.
 WHAT DID THE CHILD STUDY EXAMINE?